JasnRathore/arlo/README.md

 - **Modern web frontend** using your favorite JavaScript/TypeScript framework
 - **Hot-reload development** for instant feedback during development
 - **Single executable** distribution for easy deployment

-Whether you're building a data processing tool, system utility, or productivity app, Arlo lets you leverage the best of both worlds without the complexity of traditional desktop frameworks.

 ## Requirements